-While doing research on vegetarianism, I came across articles and graphic videos uncovering the horrific reality that these animals face.
-In order to test new chemicals, household products, cosmetics, pharmaceuticals, and ingredients (for human use), animals are severely mistreated.
+While doing research on vegetarianism, I came across articles and graphic videos uncovering the horrific reality that these animals face as a result of product development.
+In order to test new chemicals, household products, cosmetics, pharmaceuticals, and ingredients (for human use), animals are often severely mistreated.
 According to the Humane Society International, they are subject to confined living spaces, physical restraint, forced inhalation, food/water deprivation, forced feeding, loneliness, and pain.
 Animals often die as a result of testing.
 Although this sounds like abuse, animal abuse laws do not apply to laboratory animals.
 Most commonly, mice, rats, bunnies, guinea pigs, hamsters, chimpanzees, cats, and dogs are used for testing.
 I look at my two dogs laying beside me and cringe imagining them in place of these animals.

 I believe if I do not want it done to my pet, it should not be done to any animal.

 The cosmetic industry alone is responsible for animal testing on approximately 100,000 – 200,000 animals per year.
 The Humane Society International states these animals include “rabbits, guinea pigs, hamsters, rats, and mice.
 Dogs and monkeys are never used to test cosmetics anywhere in the world” (but they are used in other industries).